quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 First of all for each algorithm we will define some loop invariants that should be always true at the beginning and end of each array element iteration.
 This will help us verify the algorithm correctness during its implementation and execution.

-Finally, as a last step we will always run the following routine to verify that our input array is truely sorted at the end:
+Finally, as a last step we will always run the following routine to verify that our input array is truly sorted at the end:
 ```javascript
 function sorted(array) {
     var n = array.length,